-Please continue to check your student emails for additional information on designated parking locations.
-Here is a link to the application: https://5il.co/i04r
+Here is a link to the parking application: https://5il.co/i04r

 Attendance: Attendance will be taken daily in homeroom/period 1 and then period by period.
 Studies have found that by 6th grade, chronic absence in school becomes a leading indicator that a child will drop out of high school.
 Please be aware that we will be in communication with families, beginning with letters and/or phone calls, and home visits should concerns arise with your child’s attendance.
 More serious cases of chronic or undocumented absenteeism may be referred to Rensselaer County Probation.
 We understand that your child may occasionally miss school due to illness - please do not send them into the building if they do not feel well.
 You should contact Andrea Lammerts in the attendance office to report all absences.
 Students are responsible for any missing instruction and work while not in school.
-Most importantly, please continue having conversations with your child about the importance of daily engagement with their teachers and their school work; this is especially important as we shift back to in-person learning this fall.
+Please have your child email their teachers and counselor if they are absent for more than two days.
+We also want to encourage parents/caregivers to have conversations with your child about the importance of daily engagement with their teachers, study habits and completion of school work.

-Students who attend 6th grade orientation between 12 and 2pm will be able to enjoy ice cream sundaes with the principals and counselors!
-We look forward to seeing many of you on Monday!
+Students who attend 6th grade orientation between 11am and 1pm will be able to enjoy ice cream sundaes with the principals and counselors!
+This will take place right in front of the main entrance to the building (construction permitting).
+We look forward to seeing many of you there!

 College Kick Off: Our new College Kick-Off program is open to all juniors and seniors.
-It will take place Wednesday from 9:00am-2:00pm.
+It will take place Tuesday, September 6, from 9:00am-1:00pm.
 This will be a great opportunity for students to learn about the college application process.
 Registration is still open (students must register in advance).

-9th Grade Orientation: Our freshman orientation program is scheduled for Wednesday, September 8 from 2:00 pm-3pm.
+9th Grade Orientation: Our freshman orientation program is scheduled for Tuesday, September 6 from 2:00 pm-3:30pm.
 The program is open to all incoming 9th grade students.
 It is a great opportunity for students to meet new people and prepare for the start of high school.
-Please reach out to Ms. Brianna Rolston (email@example.com) with any questions.
+Please reach out to Ms. Brianna Rolston (firstname.lastname@example.org) with any questions.

 Principal, Tamarac Secondary School